prakharmrsl/easypcceo.github.io/pages/league-of-legends-mouse/league-of-legends-mouse.md

 The mouse ships with a 5,000DPI sensor.
 The cursor was responsive, and my mouse movements were smooth.
 Additionally, its ergonomic design keeps my hand comfortable, even after hours of use.

-The mouse is especially well suited for League because of it has six programmable buttons.
+The mouse is especially well suited for League because of its six programmable buttons.
 If you’re playing LOL competitively, programmable buttons are important.

 <div class="button-wrapper">
 	<a class="btn-middle" href="https://amzn.to/2A8rzT0">Check Price on Amazon</a>